 To some extent the choice between methods can be based on the purpose of the tree.
 For subtyping sequences, an NJ tree based on a matrix of genetic distances is generally good enough.
 It is not vital that the tree is correct in every branch, only that the sequence of interest is clustered with the right subtype.
 Almost any method will solve this problem correctly.
 However, when more detailed information on the evolutionary relationships is important, for instance in forensic analyses, or when studying rates of evolution or trying to resolve key relationships (for example, short domains and potential recombination), more realistic models of evolution and unbiased tree reconstruction methods should be used.

 The simplest way to calculate a distance between two sequences is to count the number of differences.
 This measure is often called the Hamming distance.
 It reflects the difference between sequences, but ignores their evolutionary relationship.
 The most intuitive way to show how this can be misleading is to think of superimposed or reversed mutations: a nucleotide in a sequence, say an A, gets mutated and becomes a G. This results in a difference of 1.
 Many replication rounds later the same site gets mutated again.
 If it becomes an A, the difference now goes down, even though the genetic distance (the number of mutational events) has gone up.
-If it becomes a T or a C, the differences doesn't change, but the evolutionary distance should increase, because there have now been two evolutionary events.
+If it then becomes a T or a C, the number of differences doesn't change, but the evolutionary distance should increase, because there have now been two evolutionary events.

 The oldest attempt to adjust the number of differences between two sequences for the chances of a parallel or back mutation was designed by Jukes and Cantor (1969).
 They proposed the corrective formula D=-3/4ln(1-(4p/3)).
-The relation between the percent difference and the genetic distance according to the Jukes/Cantor formula is shown in figure 1.
+The relation between the percent difference and the genetic distance according to the Jukes/Cantor formula is shown in Figure 1.
 The figure illustrates two things.
 First, the effect of the correction increases with the difference between the sequences, and is negligible with very homologous sequences.
-Second, the effect of saturation can be seen: beyond a certain number of differences (75%), it becomes impossible to tell what the true genetic distance is.
+Second, the effect of saturation can be seen: beyond a certain number of differences (~75%), it becomes impossible to tell what the true genetic distance is.

-Since this formula was first proposed in 1969, and especially in the 1980s, many different models have been proposed to accurately estimate the underlying evolutionary distance from the observed number of differences between the sequences, taking into account new knowledge about the behavior of DNA, such as different transition/transversion rates, different base frequencies, and non-uniform substitution rates between sites.
+Since this formula was first proposed in 1969, many different models have been proposed to accurately estimate the underlying evolutionary distance from the observed number of differences between the sequences, taking into account new knowledge about the behavior of DNA, such as different transition/transversion rates, different base frequencies, and non-uniform substitution rates between sites.
 Not all of these sophisticated methods are easily available (Dnadist, for example, only offers Jukes-Cantor, Kimura 2-parameter, Jin-Nei, and the F84 model Phylip uses for its maximum likelihood trees; Mega also offers Tamura and Tamura-Nei and a set of Gamma distribution-based distances).

 A relatively new development is the use of models that incorporate variable evolutionary rates across sites.
 This is an important extension of the existing models, especially for HIV, which is well-known to show dramatically different evolutionary rates (e.g. under the influence of immune escape) over the length of the genome.
 Gary Olsen has a program called DNArates which can estimate the rates of evolution in different sites, given an initial tree.
 The number of categories for the rates can be specified by the user.
 Using the DNArates program can quite dramatically increase the quality of the resulting trees.
 The program is unpublished, but can be obtained from Gary Olsen's website and from the UIBIO archive.